Tips for Traveling to Saudi Arabia as a Woman

 I don’t think I need to tell anyone about human rights violations happening in the country – it’s all over the news and naturally many of you asked about it straight away.

-I’m saying this from a perspective that I definitely don’t agree with the politics of my home country and my adopted country as well – what doesn’t mean that you cannot mean awesome people in both and discover the beauty of the place as a visitor.
+I’m saying this from the perspective that I definitely don’t agree with the politics of my home country and my adopted country as well – what doesn’t mean that you cannot see awesome people in both and discover the beauty of the place as a visitor?

 That said I think it’s surely worth going to Saudi Arabia.
 There’s so much almost untouched natural beauty of the country that you can easily spend a month there.